galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 {: .comment}

 # Number of neighbours to derive kNN graph (for **Scanpy ComputeGraph** {% icon tool %})
 Our dataset is right after PCA.
-Therefore we will now use Scanpy ComputeGraph to derive kNN graph.
-We can use Parameter Iterator to check how different values of the number of neighbors affect the final outcome.
-It is important that n-neighbours is an integer.
+Therefore we will now use **Scanpy ComputeGraph** {% icon tool %} to derive kNN graph.
+We can use Parameter Iterator to check how different values of the number of neighbours affect the final outcome.
+It is important that **n-neighbours is an integer**.

-Warning
+> <warning-title>Float vs integer</warning-title>
-Using ‘Step increase values to be iterated’ as the format of the input values automatically generates float values instead of integers.
+> Using ‘Step increase values to be iterated’ as the format of the input values automatically generates float values instead of integers.
 Therefore in this case you have to use ‘List of all parameter values to be iterated’ with your chosen values.
+{: .warning}

 k-nearest neighbor (kNN) graph will be needed for plotting a UMAP.
 From [UMAP developers](https://github.com/lmcinnes/umap): “Larger neighbor values will result in more global structure being preserved at the loss of detailed local structure.
 In general this parameter should often be in the range 5 to 50, with a choice of 10 to 15 being a sensible default”.
 Therefore, let’s pick some values bigger and smaller than 15 to check how it changes the final UMAP.

-HANDS ON
+This is where the Parameter Iterator comes in!

+> <hands-on-title> Set your values in Parameter Iterator </hands-on-title>
+>
+> 1. {% tool [Scanpy ParameterIterator](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_parameter_iterator/scanpy_parameter_iterator/0.0.1+galaxy9) %} with the following parameters:
+>    - *"Parameter type"*: `Scanpy RunPCA: AnnData object`
+>    - *"Choose the format of the input values"*: `List of all parameter values to be iterated
+>    - *"User input values"*: `5,10,15,20,25,30,35,40`
+>
+>
+{: .hands_on}

+> <hands-on-title> Task description </hands-on-title>
+>
+> 1. {% tool [Scanpy ComputeGraph](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_compute_graph/scanpy_compute_graph/1.8.1+galaxy9) %} with the following parameters:
+>    - {% icon param-file %} *"Input object in AnnData/Loom format"*: `output_h5ad` (output of **Scanpy RunPCA** {% icon tool %})
+>
+>
+{: .hands_on}

 Now you have two options: either pick one of the generated output files and proceed to the next tool with another parameter iteration or continue with the current collection of datasets.
 We choose the second option as only then you will be able to see the effect of using different n-neighbours values.
 However, the disadvantage of this attitude is that you have to come up with one value for the subsequent parameters in the workflow to see the changes in the final plots.